Best Vacuum Cleaners

 Cons

-Even the best robot vacuum cannot fully replace the need for regular cleaning with an Upright or Barrel vacuum.
+Even the best robot vacuum cannot fully replace the need for regular cleaning with an upright or barrel vacuum.
 They can, however, extend the amount of time between more thorough cleans by keeping surface mess in check.

 Robot vacuums aren’t well suited to cleaning medium or high pile carpet - and shag rugs are out of the question!
 Hard floors work best with robot vacuums.